 The variety of hops I used is Chinook, and unfortunately the recipes that utilize this variety take a long time to brew in comparison to other styles of beer.
 The home brewers, my test brewer, and I are anxiously waiting to test the results once fermenting and conditioning is complete.

 I conclusion, my original intention to conserve lupulin content and produce a pure product the commercial brewers demand by using pill/tablet press was unsuccessful.
 Despite this, I will be collecting data and taste surveys from the Ale Riders to see if the cellulose additive is detectable in the quality of beer produced with it.

 This data, along with the lab results, will be shared with Chris Graham from SDSU to post on the iGrow website, and the members of the South Dakota Hops Growers Association.

 Educational & Outreach Activities

-Thus far I have not disseminated information due to my poor harvest and and lack of data.
-I’m hoping my harvest is better next year.
-If I do have another unfortunate harvest, I will request an extension or purchase hops from another producer to perform my “pill hops” experiment.
+Thus far I have not disseminated information as I have not yet received feedback from the brewers on comparing the pellets and pills.
 Once data is obtained, I will share my findings on the iGrow website, and with my fellow growers in the South Dakota Hops Growers Association.

 I learned that with my low humidity drying hops without introducing heat is possible.
 My small harvest was dried to 10% in less than 8-14 hours, well below industrial standards.
 By drying without added heat, more of the valuable oils (lupins) are preserved.

-While success in the pill making experiment is yet to be obtained, I am very excited that drying with increased air flow is possible.
+I am very pleased that drying hops with increased air flow is possible.
 This is the first step in producing a quality product to provide to my brewers.
 It is unfortunate that I did not have success in making hops pills without a binding agent, but I do feel that investigating the results of cellulose containing pills is worth pursuing.